magnars/multifiles.el/wishful-readme.md

 ## Usage

-Create a new file or buffer with `.multi.` as part of the name, for instance `some-functions.multi.js`.
-This is what activates the multifiles minor mode.

-Type in a comment (in js that would be `//`) followed by the multifile header, which looks like this:

-    //--+[ <filename> --- lines 30-48:

-When you type the last `:`, the contents of that other file pops up under the comment.
-You can now tweak the line numbers to get just what you want.

-Any changes done will be instantly mirrored in the original file.
+Bind a key to `mf/mirror-region-lines-in-multifile`, let's say `C-!`.
+Now mark a part of the buffer and press it.
+A new \*multifile\* buffer pops up.
+Mark some other part of another file, and press `C-!` again.
+This is added to the \*multifile\*.

+You can now edit the \*multifile\* buffer, and watch the original files change.
+Or you can edit the original files and watch the \*multifile\* buffer change.

+Saving in the \*multifile\* buffer saves all the original files.